candlerb/rfe/ROADMAP.markdown

 * many functions take a fun as the first argument
 * many functions take the main "thing" being operated on as the last argument

-This suggests the following additional permitted syntax
+This suggests the following additional permitted syntax:

 * block syntax for function calls